 23. City residents currently are active in depositing cans, containers and bottles that can be recycled in their Yellow kerbside bins which provide a greater capability for recycling than the limited suite of approved containers under the CDS.

-24. Risk: The City is exposed to residents comments that they cannot access refund points to earn cash from containers.
+Risk: The City is exposed to residents comments that they cannot access refund points to earn cash from containers.ConsequenceLikelihoodRatingLowPossibleLowAction/StrategyLowThe City continues promotion via its media channels of available refund points as well as community drop off points.